 What Foods To Avoid During The 8th Month Of Your Pregnancy?

 During this stage of your pregnancy, there are certain foods that you should avoid to prevent excess weight gain and the discomfort of some of the symptoms that you go through.
 Eating nutritious foods is always important throughout your pregnancy to benefit you and your child.
-Here are some of the foods that you should omit from your daily diet during 8th month of pregnancy:
+Here are some of the foods that you should omit from your daily diet during 8th month of pregnancy (3):

 As your due date approaches, you will find yourself constipated which can be really uncomfortable.
 One way to reduce this symptom is to significantly lower your daily intake of this beverage.
-You should also lower you intake of caffeinated beverages such as aerated soft drinks, etc.
+You should also lower your intake of caffeinated beverages such as aerated soft drinks, etc.

-2. Unpasteurized Milk:
+2. Unpasteurized milk

-4. Soft Cheese:
+4. Soft cheese

 Eggs that have been lightly cooked or raw should be avoided during pregnancy.
 There is a high risk of them containing salmonella bacteria which is known to cause food poisoning.

-7. Raw Shell Fish:
+7. Raw shellfish

-You should avoid raw shell fish as well as raw fish dishes such as sushi during pregnancy.
+You should avoid raw shellfish as well as raw fish dishes such as sushi during pregnancy.
 This is due to the high risk of food poisoning that these foods can cause.

 It is best to avoid liver during this stage of your pregnancy.
 In fact, experts say that you should avoid liver throughout your pregnancy.
 Cured meats like salami and ham should also be avoided as they increase the risk of toxoplasmosis and listeriosis.